The Provost is the College's chief academic officer. She is a member of the President's Cabinet and reports to the President.

 Telephone: 610-526-5215 (direct)

-The Faculty Affairs Associate works with the Assistant Provost.
-She administers the Faculty Sabbatical and Professional Development Leaves program and the Faculty Travel Pool.
-She also manages the appointment processes for Research Associates, the invitation of International Guests, coordinates Faculty Professional Development activities, maintains the Faculty Curricula Vitae (CVs), the Faculty Expertise Database, and is the project manager for the Provost's area's IS projects.
+She administers the Professioanl Leaves for Faculty program and the Faculty Travel Pool.
+She also manages the appointment processes for Research Associates, coordinates faculty support activities, maintains the Faculty Curricula Vitae (CVs), the Faculty Expertise Database.

 Jennifer Spohrer, Coordinator for Academic Technology Initiatives